 Cardo – ancient Roman market.

-The Israel Museum.
+The Bible Lands Museum.

 Bet Guvrin National Park encompasses approximately 5,000 dunams (1,250 acres) of rolling hills in the Judean Lowlands.
 The hills, 400 m above sea level, consist mainly of chalk overlaid with harder rock called nari.
 For thousands of years people have been cutting into the rock beneath the nari as quarries, burial caves, storerooms, industrial facilities, hideouts and dovecotes.
 They dug small openings into the nari, normally no more than two meters thick, and expanded the caves into the softer chalk beneath.
 Hundreds of such caves were dug at Bet Guvrin and its surroundings, creating subterranean networks of unparalleled complexity.
 Among the sites also are a Roman amphitheater and Tel Mareshah, which was fortified by Solomon’s son Rehoboam.